Te ako mai i ngā pāmamaetanga me te wheako tāngata whaiora me te whānau

 Te ako mai i ngā pamamaetanga me to wheako tangata whaiora me to whānau | Learning from adverse events and consumer, family and whānau experience was a priority area within the seven-year mental health and addiction (MHA) quality improvement programme coordinated by Te Tāhū Hauora Health Quality & Safety Commission (Te Tāhū Hauora) that began in September 2019.

 There are improvement opportunities for mental health and addiction services when reviewing adverse events, particularly in terms of learning from events to improve future care.
 Reviews could be less variable in their quality, and processes could be simplified and shortened to reduce the risk of extending the harm experienced by those involved.

-Toolkit released to assist DHBs in learning from adverse events in the mental health and addiction sector
+1. Toolkit to assist health districts in learning from adverse events in the mental health and addiction sector

-One outcome of this project is the toolkit for triaging, reviewing and learning from adverse events in mental health and addiction services, which was released on 28 February 2022.
+An important outcome of the project was a toolkit for triaging, reviewing and learning from adverse events in mental health and addiction services.

 The toolkit aligns with the National Adverse Events Reporting Policy 2017.